Areas of Interest

 My research looks at material from the 1970s, when secularisation theory was first debated in Japan, up until the present day.
 It includes translational works, monographs and articles in scholarly journals or public newspapers, allowing an insight into Japanese terminology and interpretations of non-Japanese concepts.
 Reviewing this material will enable an exploration of specific Japanese conceptualisations of the secular, how these were influenced by non-Japanese contexts and the areas where these concepts were and are still discussed.

-Postgraduate, Institute for the Study of Religions, Leipzig University
+Postgraduate, Institute for the Study of Religions, Leipzig University, Leipzig (GER)

-MA in Cultural Studies, Institute for the Study of Culture, Leipzig University
+M.A. in Cultural Studies, Institute for the Study of Culture, Leipzig University, Leipzig (GER)

-Shinshu University Exchange Student Program, Shinshu University, Nagano, Japan
+Shinshu University Exchange Student Program, Shinshu University, Nagano (JPN)

-BA in Japanese Studies, Institute for East Asian Studies, Leipzig University
+B.A. in Japanese Studies, Institute for East Asian Studies, Leipzig University, Leipzig (GER)